Boomer and Gen Z at Work: What Cross-Generational Co-Mentoring Really Looks Like

 When generational differences show up at work

-This GenShift episode offers a different story.
+This GenShift episode tells a different story.

 Starting with curiosity instead of assumptions

-From the beginning, Carol chose curiosity over assumption.
-Rather than relying on her own leadership style, she asked Valerie how she liked to learn and how she preferred to receive feedback.
+From the start, Carol chose curiosity over assumption.
+Instead of defaulting to her own leadership style, she asked Valerie how she liked to learn and how she preferred to receive feedback.

 Those early questions created space for: